jacobemcken/jacobemcken.github.io/_posts/2025-02-01-about-fixing-the-right-problem.md

 New developers fall into this trap almost inevitably, and even seasoned developers would occasionally forget that letters aren't allowed.

-So today I found the team
+So of course I found the team
 ~~fixing the sorting to account for letter postfixes 🚀~~ creating a test case that blocks "merge to main branch" when letters are mistakenly introduced. 🥺 😭